 When it is ready the dental crown will be cemented onto the abutment with a strong dental adhesive to completely restore the tooth’s basic function in your mouth.

-If you live in the Alpharetta, Georgia, region, and you have a chipped or fractured tooth, you should call 678-562-1555 to have it examined and treated at Ace Dental Care.
+If you live in the Alpharetta, Georgia, region, and you have a chipped or fractured tooth, you should call 678-562-1555 to have it examined and treated at Ace Family Dental & Cosmetic Dentist.